justunsix/idle-champions-code-parser/README.md

    XXXX-XXXX-XXXX or XXXX-XXXX-XXXX-XXXX
   where X is a character in the range of A-Z, 0-9, or !

-The input text file is extracted from the Idle Champions Discord server, Combinations channel.
+The input text file is manual copied chat information from the Idle Champions Discord server, Combinations channel.

 The output file will contain the codes in a format that can be submitted to the [Idle Combos](https://github.com/dhusemann/idlecombos/) AHK interface.

 ## Run